pyeventsourcing/eventsourcing/README.md

 that can collect, serialise, and store aggregate events.
 It can also reconstruct aggregates from stored events.
 It provides a `save()` method which saves aggregates by collecting and storing pending aggregate events.
-The `save()` method calls the given aggregates' `collect_events()` method and puts the pending aggregate events in an event store, with a guarantee that either all the events will be stored or none of them will be.
+The `save()` method calls the given aggregate's `collect_events()` method and puts the pending aggregate events in an event store, with a guarantee that either all the events will be stored or none of them will be.
 It provides a `repository` which has a `get()` method that can be used to get previously saved aggregates.
-The `get()` method retrieves stored events for an aggregate from an event store and reconstructs the aggregate object from its stored events.
+The `get()` method is called with an aggregate ID, retrieves stored events for an aggregate from an event store, and then reconstructs the aggregate object from its previously stored events.

 The `Application` class also has a `log` object which can be used to get all the aggregate events that have been stored across all the aggregates of an application, in the order in which they were stored, as a sequence of event notifications.
 Each of the event notifications has an integer ID which increases along the sequence.
-The `log` can be used to propagate the state of the application in a manner that supports deterministic processing of the application state in event-driven systems.
+The `log` can be used to propagate the state of the application in a manner that supports deterministic processing of the application state in an event-driven systems.

 ```python
 assert len(application.log['1,10'].items) == 2